GenesisSimbana/FrontEnd/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🛟 Support

-For support, please open an issue in the repository or contact the development team.

 ## 📚 Additional Resources

 - [React Documentation](https://react.dev/)